rehierl/node-tree-outliner/3-basic-design/3-7-0-current-section.md

 As mentioned before, and in contrary to the formal perspective, each node will be associated with one section only (practical perspective).
-However, this single association does, based on implicit associations, represent all formal associations.
-And, because of that, each node must be associated with the closest presequent section that still counts as being open (i.e. the node's parent section).

-Note that the parent section of any node always is located at the end of the current sequence.
-That is, when being entered, a node will be associated with the last/top-most section of that sequence/stack.
+However, this single association must, based on implicit associations, represent all formal associations.
+And, because of that, each node must be associated with the closest open presequent section in that list.
+Consequently, the parent section of any node always is located at the very end of the current sequence.

 Note that, if `n0` is a type-1 sectioning node, or an inactive parent container, then `s0` would represent the section that was used to associate `n0`.
 Because of that, `s0` would not have to be created when entering, and closed when exiting `n0`.
 In addition to that, all section sequences would begin with some common prefix, which would always end in `s0`.
+Replacing node `n0` with an associated inactive parent container will therefore not result in significant changes to the above trace of sequences.

 **DEFINITION**
 The last/top-most section in the list/stack of open sections will be referred to as the "current section".
+The "current section" therefore is the current, least significant open section.

 A reference to this section, provided by the global `Section currentSection` variable, will be used to associate each node.
 This `currentSection` variable must be used to set the `Node.parentSection` property of the subsequent node that will be entered next.

-In short: The "current section" is the current, least significant open section.

 Note that an explicit reference variable is optional, if an implementation chooses to maintain an explicit stack of open sections.
 That is, because the